alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 That `Bind` chain is the simplest linear pipeline case: each step only needs the previous value.
 It's useful, but it's **not** the general case.[^acid-test]

-When you need to reuse earlier values, LINQ query syntax avoids nested lambdas (directly inspired by Haskell’s `do`-notation):
+When you need to reuse earlier values, LINQ query syntax keeps them in scope without nested lambdas (directly inspired by Haskell’s `do`-notation):

 ```csharp
 Result<User, Error> result =